emzap79/QRCs/README.md

 This is a collection of my quick reference cards on diverse code and linux related terminal commands.
 If copied, I provided a quick notice at the end of the file, where it's originally taken from.
 Please feel free to contact or sending me pull-requests!

 ## Content

-This repo contains qrc's of the following issues
+My repo contains qrc's of the following issues

 - Bash
 - VIM